getredash/website/README.md

-# Redash Website and Knowledge Base
+# Redash Website and Knowledge Base  - An Amazing Project

 We use Gatsby as our static site generator.
 The website is built and hosted with Netlify.